janwilmans/guidelines/README.md

 - Strive for consistency, prefer simple rules like: 'all type names start with a Capital' or all type names are 'snaked_cased'.
 - Remember that almost all style choices will find resistance with _someone_.
 - Remember that is ultimately more important to have **one consistent style**, because that is what gives better **readability**, rather then **which style** is chosen.
 - Consider using nouns for class names and verbs for function names.
+Try to avoid abbriviations in names, they might make sense to you, but probably future readers (maybe you) will not known or remember them.

 ## Scope

-- Do not apply coding guidelines to third party code
+- Do not apply your coding guidelines to third party code, it will make updates more difficult to diff and third party code is much less often read anyway.
-- Also do not start changing every project of function you write into 'your' style, generally, try to conform to the local style used for a project.
+- Do not start changing every project or function you write into 'your' style, generally, try to conform to the local style used for a project.
+Style changes are best made per-project or per-repository, in big chunks.
+-
 ## Highest Level Summary

 Generally, use the most fitting tool for the job, if it has less features, it allows for less mistakes.